Tiantian Yang

 Overview

-Tiantian Yang is an Assistant Professor of Management at the Wharton School, University of Pennsylvania.
-She received her PhD from the University of North Carolina-Chapel Hill in 2014.
-Prior to joining Wharton, she was an Assistant Professor in the Department of Sociology at Duke University.
-She has published many articles, including several in top management and sociology journals, such as the American Sociological Review, Organization Science and Journal of Management.
+Tiantian Yang is a management professor at the Wharton School, University of Pennsylvania.
+As a scholar, she studies the strategies individuals use for career advancement, with a particular focus on how they navigate and shape career opportunities—and when they succeed, when they fail, and why.
+She has published many articles in top management and sociology journals, including American Sociological Review, Organization Science, Strategic Management Journal, Academy of Management Journal, MIS Quarterly, and Journal of Management.
 She has received two highly prestigious awards based on nominations and recommendations: the Kauffman Dissertation Fellowship in 2012 (15 awarded nationwide) and the Kauffman Junior Faculty Fellowship in 2017 (7 awarded nationwide).

 Continue Reading